Uzair Baloch: Activities and arrests

-In 2003, Uzair was arrested by a Sindh police SP Chaudhry Aslam but was later released on bail due to his links with politicians.
+In 2003, Uzair was arrested by a Sindh Police SP Chaudhry Aslam Khan but was later released on bail due to his links with politicians.
 After the encounter of Rehman Dakait, Uzair became the new gang leader and was involved in many criminal activities.
-He also became chief of Peoples Aman Committee.
-Uzair also had links with Pakistan Peoples Party and was protected by PPP until 2012.
-In June 2014, Sindh Government issued his red warrants and head money of Rs.2 million.
+He also became chief of People's Aman Committee.
+Uzair also had links with Pakistan People's Party and was protected by PPP until 2012.
+In June 2014, Sindh Government issued his red warrants and head money of Rs 2 million.
 He was wanted for more than 50 cases of extortions, target killings of policemen and gang members.
 Uzair left Pakistan after his red warrants were issued.
-On 29 December 2015, he was arrested by Interpol from Dubai International Airport.
-He was taken into custody by Interpol and was brought back to Pakistan.
+On 29 December 2014, he was arrested by Interpol from Dubai International Airport.
+He was taken into custody by Interpol and was extradited to Pakistan.
 He was travelling from Muscat to Dubai.
-On 30 January 2016, Sindh Rangers took Uzair into custody after getting his physical remand from Sindh High Court's administrative judge for the Anti Terrorism Courts.
-He was in Mithadar hostel, Karachi under the custody of Sindh Rangers.
-In February 2016, Uzair's wife Samina Baloch filed application in the Sindh High Court to seek orders for his medical examination and permission for his family members to meet him.
-On 7 April 2020, Uzair Baloch was sentenced to 12 years imprisonment and sent to the Central Jail Karachi after the completion of a military trial against him.
+On 30 January 2016, Sindh Rangers took Uzair into custody after obtaining his physical remand from Sindh High Court's administrative judge for the Anti Terrorism Courts.
+He was in Mithadar, Karachi under the custody of Sindh Rangers.
+In February 2016, Uzair's wife Samina Baloch filed an application in the Sindh High Court to seek orders for his medical examination and permission for his family members to meet him.
+In 2021, was sentenced to 12 years imprisonment and sent to the Central Jail Karachi after he was found guilty of working for an international spy agency, following the completion of a military trial against him.

 Total assets

-According to Pakistani media reports, Uzair Baloch owns a four-story mansion in Lyari with an indoor swimming pool, in addition to a house worth 1.1 million dirhams in Dubai, an office in Dubai International City worth 0.5 million dirhams, a bungalow and plot in Muscat worth 0.9 million and 0.6 million dirhams respectively, and a property in Chabahar worth Rs.
-10 million.
+According to Pakistani media reports, Uzair Baloch owns a four-story mansion in Lyari with an indoor swimming pool, in addition to a house worth 1.1 million dirhams in Dubai, an office in Dubai International City worth half a million dirhams, a bungalow and plot in Muscat worth 0.9 and 0.6 million dirhams respectively, and a property in Chabahar worth Rs 10 million.
 The properties are registered under the names of his close relatives or friends.
 He also has four bank accounts in Dubai holding over 1 million dirhams, and acres of land in Chakiwara and Hub worth several millions of rupees.
-He also has the most expensive weapons and rifles in Pakistan.